nwtgck/interpolate-prac-haskell/README.md

-# Practice of interpolate libarary
+# Practice of interpolate library

 This is a practice of [sol/interpolate](https://github.com/sol/interpolate).